Get Connected

 - Saleem was using the internet to keep in touch with her family before she decided to move to a nursing home because of her increasing frailty and medical needs.
 The home has one computer kept in a locked office, which people living in the home cannot use.
 Saleem is very distressed at being cut off from her usual contacts and remains mentally quite capable of using the internet if she only had access to it.

-- Jacob runs a home care agency which is providing domiciliary care workers for an increasing number of people, so he needs to expand.
+- Jacob runs a home care agency which is providing domiciliary care workers for an increasing number of people, so he needs to take on more staff.
 He wants to make sure that the quality of his care staff is high, and that they are up to date.
 He does have computer access but only uses his one machine to do administration.
 His staff could keep up to date and do some training online if he could find a way of expanding access to his ICT.

-Who is running the scheme?
+Who is running the scheme?Open

 Members of the external advisory group: